Maritime Wrongful Death Claims. Millions recovered for injured Fishermen and crewmen. 30 Years of maritime law experience.

 As a seaman or commercial fisherman, you have rights to compensation for your injuries under Federal maritime law.
 Your basic rights include the employer’s obligation to pay maintenance and cure benefits.
 In almost all cases, the employer must pay all your reasonable and necessary medical bills and a daily living allowance while you are recovering from your injuries.

 Don’t guess about your rights to compensation under the Jones Act and the maritime law.
-If you have suffered a serious injury while working aboard a ship or fishing vessel at sea, contact Beard at 1-800-621-1091 for a free initial consultation about your potential claim.
+If you have suffered a serious injury while working aboard a ship or fishing vessel at sea, contact Beard and his partners at Johnson Beard & Trueb PC at 1-800-621-1091 for a free initial consultation about your potential claim.
 Beard’s experience allows him to quickly spot the important factual and legal issues in your case.
 It is important for you to fully understand your rights to maintenance and cure benefits.
 Never sign a release or agree to limit your rights to compensation without first consulting with a qualified maritime injury lawyer.

 Without knowing their rights under maritime law and the Jones Act, many crewmen injured aboard ship make the mistake of admitting fault for a maritime injury accident that is the responsibility of the employer and vessel owner.
 Your employer owes you a duty under Federal maritime law to provide you a seaworthy vessel and to provide a safe place to work.
 Crew aboard the vessel must be properly trained, and all of the ship’s equipment must be in safe working order and condition.
 Machinery and fishing equipment must be properly guarded to prevent injury.

-Beard understands how injury accidents happen to crewmen working aboard ships and fishing vessels at sea.
+Beard and his partners Lanning Trueb and Douglas Johnson understand how injury accidents happen to crewmen working aboard ships and fishing vessels at sea.
 The fact is almost all injury accidents aboard vessels can be prevented if proper safety steps are followed to protect the crewmen.
 Years of experience has taught Beard how maritime injury accidents can be prevented.
 When a crewman is injured working at sea, Beard knows how to get the crewman fair compensation for those injuries.

 Beard's experience includes litigating maritime wrongful death claims for the families of crewmen lost in the sinkings of the Aleutian Enterprise, Arctic Rose, Alaska Ranger, and Katmai.
 Beard has special compassion and understanding for the losses that families suffer when a crewmen needlessly dies while working at sea.
 Beard has litigated many Death On the High Seas Act cases and has repeatedly defeated vessel owners’ Petitions for Limitation of Liability.